List of Archdeacons of Merioneth: Modern period

 Robert William Townsend (born 1968) was announced on 4 June 2023 as the next Archdeacon of Meirionnydd, starting from his collation on 1 October 2023.
 After studying at University College of North Wales (now Bangor University), he trained for the ministry at St Michael's College, Llandaff.
 Townsend was made deacon on 3 July 1993 and ordained priest on 24 June 1995, serving his title posts as assistant curate of Dolgellau (until 1994) and then a Minor Canon of Bangor Cathedral (1994-1996).
 He was then an incumbent in the same diocese until 2003, when he became Diocesan Schools Officer of the Diocese of St Davids and (at the same time) Priest-in-Charge of Llanilar until 2006; during this time, he was awarded his Master of Arts (MA) by University of Liverpool in 2004.
-He returned to Bangor diocese in 2006, holding several parochial and diocesan posts simulataneously since then: including Diocesan Director of Education, Area Dean, Communications Officer since 2012, Canon of Bangor Cathedral since 2012, and Ministry Area Leader of Bro Seiriol since 2019.
+He returned to Bangor diocese in 2006, holding several parochial and diocesan posts simultaneously since then: including Diocesan Director of Education, Area Dean, Communications Officer since 2012, Canon of Bangor Cathedral since 2012, and Ministry Area Leader of Bro Seiriol since 2019.